Chapter 32 : Chapter Thirty-Two - Severus

-“I must say that I’m seeing a certain resemblance here …” it said, turning my father’s body this way and that, as though it were trying on a suit in a store.
+“I must say that I am seeing a certain resemblance here …” it said, turning my father’s body this way and that, as though it were trying on a suit in a store.
 It smoothed down a few invisible bumps in its long, black hair before turning back to face me.
 “An old family member, perhaps?”

 I remained silent and stood with my arms crossed.
 This was certainly going to be a problem.
 I highly doubted my father had planned on this, but he would have been most pleased if he could see me now while he looked up from Hell.
 I suppose at this time I should have started to feel hopeless terror over my most likely imminent death, but I was too busy trying to keep a firm grip on the present to worry about the near future.
 I was unsure how long I would be able to sustain my mental barriers, but that was the key to how long I would survive.
-If the Revenant truly wished, it could turn itself into a werewolf or hippogriff and simply rip out my throat.
-However, the odds of that happening seemed unlikely.
+If the Revenant truly wished me dead, it could turn itself into a werewolf and simply rip out my throat.
+However, the odds of that happening were small.
 This Revenant appeared to have been waiting for prey for quite some time and would not want to waste me.
 As long as I kept my wits about me, I was safe.

 I sat back down and wrapped myself in the shroud once more.
-The Revenant was right in that meaningless brave gestures from me would remain just that.
+The Revenant was right in that meaningless bravado from me would remain just that.
 My only hope now was to keep my strength up until help arrived.
 I had to keep acting like I had been before the Revenant awoke.
 If I thought that I was doomed, then I certainly would be.

 I wondered how it had been able to take up residence in my father’s tomb without me being aware of its presence before now.
-It was true I only visited the property once a year, and then it was always at the opposite end where my mother’s grave was situated.
+It was true I only visited the property once a year, and then it was always at the opposite end of the grounds where my mother’s grave was situated.
 I supposed that even if there had been any signs of Dark magic when I walked past here to get to the house, I would have written them off as an after-effect of the Death Wish curse.
-In truth there could have been signs, but I was so adamant in ignoring the curse that it was likely I simply blocked them from my notice.
+In truth there could have been signs, but I was so adamant about ignoring the curse that it was likely I simply blocked them from my notice.

-Though I tried my hardest to remain focused, thoughts of Avrille would occasionally force their way into my mind, as aggravated at being ignored as she would be herself.
+Though I tried my hardest to remain focused, thoughts of Avrille would occasionally push their way into my mind, as aggravated at being ignored as she would be herself.
 Every time these thoughts surfaced, I shoved them brutally back into the deepest part of my memory.
 If the Revenant wanted to truly drive me mad, then Avrille would be the key.

 Hours passed.
 I dared not sleep now, and the bright light would have made that impossible anyway.
 Whenever I felt light-headed from hunger, I filled my stomach with water instead.
 I maintained my vigil, my strength and power seeping slowly away like grains of sand falling one by one through the pinch of an hourglass, as the Revenant circled me like a vulture.